This article describes a short term, day trading strategy for trading hammers and hammer reversal signals.

 The indicator will identify both black and white hammers as bullish signals.
 However a white hammer is considered a stronger bullish signal.
 Entering on only “white hammers” reduces the number of trade entries by about one half.
 But in our back tests and live trading it didn’t improve the overall profitability of the strategy.

-Sell side signal –inverted hammer formation: The sell side signal is basically the reverse of the above.
+Sell side signal – bearish hammer formation: The sell side signal is basically the reverse of the above.
 A sell order is placed on the bearish reversal hammer or black hammer providing the lot limit isn’t reached (sell below).

 Similarly the sell is only taken if the accumulator is above the cut threshold.